 Power Potential is structured into the following key deliverables:

-- A market solution known as Distributed Energy Resources Management System (DERMS) to support technical and commercial optimisation and dispatch.
+- a platform known as Distributed Energy Resources Management System (DERMS) to support technical and commercial optimisation and dispatch.

-- Run power flows assessments to calculate the possible availability of each service at the grid service point and present that information to us; and
+- run power flow assessments to calculate the possible availability of each service at the grid service point and present that information to us

 What are the benefits?